MurphyPone/murphypone.github.io/src/content/ml-4.md

 > The backward view of $TD(\lambda)$ is aptly oriented backward in time.
 At each moment, we look at the current TD error and assign it backward to each prior state according to the state's eligibility trace at that time.

 Consider what happens at various values of $\lambda$.
 For $\lambda = 0$, all traces are zero at $t$ except for the trace corresponding to $S_t$.
 Thus the $TD(\lambda)$ update reduces to the simple TD rule from 6.2: $TD(0)$.
-For larger values of $\lambda < 1$, more preceeding states behind are changed, but each more temporaly distant state is changed less because of the smaller magnitude of its leigibility trace.
+For larger values of $\lambda < 1$, more preceeding states behind are changed, but each more temporally distant state is changed less because of the smaller magnitude of its legibility trace.
 They're given less credit for contributing to the current TD error.

 if $\lambda = 1$, then the credit given to the earlier states falls only by $\gamma$ per step which matches MC behavior.

-Two alternative variations of eligibility traces have been porposed to address limitations of accumulating trace (caused by poor hyper-parameter tuning).
-On each step, all three trace types decay the traces of the non-visited state in the same way according to $\gamma\lambda$, but they differ in how the visited stae is incremented.
+Two alternative variations of eligibility traces have been purposed to address limitations of accumulating trace (caused by poor hyper-parameter tuning).
+On each step, all three trace types decay the traces of the non-visited state in the same way according to $\gamma\lambda$, but they differ in how the visited state is incremented.
 The first variation is the _replacing trace_ which caps the eligibility to 1 whereas accumulation allows for larger values.
 The second variation is the _dutch trace_ which is an intermediate between the first tow, depending on the step-size parameter $\alpha$:

 $E_t(S_t) = (1 - \alpha) \gamma\lambda E_{t-1}(S_t) + 1$